dimaie/navigator/DEVELOPER_GUIDE.md

 OSM files store ways as disconnected, random segments.
 To render long continuous roads, rivers, or railways without visual gaps and enable clean text labeling, we connect matching endpoints.
 *   **Method**: `stitch_node_loops(node_lists)` (in [utils.py](file:///c:/Work/Maps/utils.py)) takes a list of lists of node IDs, finds segments that share start/end node IDs, and merges them into continuous paths.

+### D. OpenStreetMap PBF Data Format
+The `.osm.pbf` file format is a highly compressed binary representation of OSM data using Google Protocol Buffers.
+It is organized into independent blocks:
+*   **HeaderBlock**: Metadata about the file (boundaries, software, required parser features).
+*   **PrimitiveBlock**: Contains actual geographical elements (Nodes, Ways, Relations) and is structured to optimize storage space:
+    *   **StringTable**: An array of strings used inside the block.
+Keys, values, and usernames are stored once and referenced by a 0-based index to prevent duplicate string storage.
+    *   **DenseNodes**: Nodes are grouped and compressed using **delta encoding**.
+Rather than absolute coordinate values (which require many bytes), the format stores differences between consecutive node IDs and coordinates:
+        *   $$\Delta x_i = x_i - x_{i-1}$$
+        *   $$\Delta y_i = y_i - y_{i-1}$$
+        This saves a significant amount of bytes since neighboring nodes have small relative differences.
+Coordinates are also scaled to 64-bit integers.
+    *   **Ways & Relations**: Stored as lists of node references or member IDs, which also utilize delta encoding.
+*   **Parsing in Python**: Read iteratively using the `osmiter` library.
+In this project, `osmiter` is used to stream elements block-by-block to keep memory usage low.
+In addition to parsing `.osm.pbf` and `.osm` (XML) files, `osmiter` supports reading from custom file-like objects.
+We leverage this feature by wrapping the raw file stream in a custom `ProgressFileWrapper` object, which intercepts reads to calculate and report real-time parsing progress (0-100%) to the GUI.

 ---

 ## 3. Database Schema